 Hugues Abriel studied life sciences at the Swiss Federal Institute of Technology in Zurich (ETHZ, 1989) and medicine at the University of Lausanne in Switzerland (MD, 1994).
-He received a PhD degree in Physiology from the University of Lausanne (1995).
+He received a Ph.D. degree in Physiology from the University of Lausanne (1995).
 He has spent two years as a research scientist at Columbia University in New York, USA.
-Hugues Abriel has been a Group Leader (2002-2009) at the Department of Pharmacology and Toxicology at the University of Lausanne thanks to a professorship from the Swiss National Science Foundation (SNSF-Professor).
-From 2009 until 2016, he was the Director of the Department of Clinical Research of the University of Bern at the Inselspital.
-Since October 2016, he is the Managing Director of the Institute of Biochemistry and Molecular Medicine of the University of Bern, as well as Professor of Molecular Medicine.
-Since 2012, he is a member of the Research Council of the SNSF, and he is since 2016 Vice-President of the Division of Biology and Medicine.
+Hugues Abriel has been a Group Leader (2002-2009) at the Department of Pharmacology and Toxicology at the University of Lausanne, thanks to a professorship from the Swiss National Science Foundation (SNSF-Professor).
+From 2009 until 2016, he was the Director of the Department of Clinical Research at the University of Bern.
+Since October 2016, he is Co-Director of the Institute of Biochemistry and Molecular Medicine of the University of Bern, as well as Professor of Molecular Medicine.
+From 2012 until 2020, he was a member of the SNSF research council and was the president (2018-2020) of the division biology and medicine.
 He is the Director since 2015 of the SNSF-funded research network NCCR TransCure.
 His research work focuses on the roles of ion channels in human diseases (channelopathies).
-Currently, he is mainly exploring the genetic, molecular and cellular bases of cardiac arrhythmias.
+Currently, he is mainly exploring the genetic, molecular, and cellular bases of cardiac arrhythmias.